make-all/tuya-local/README.md

 ### Warning
-Please note, this component has currently only been tested with the Goldair GPPH (inverter) and GPDH420 (dehumidifier) range, however theoretically it should also work with GEPH and GPCV heater devices, the GPDH440 dehumidifier, and any other Goldair heaters or dehumidifiers based on the Tuya platform.
+Please note, this component has currently only been tested with the Goldair GPPH (inverter) and GPDH420 (dehumidifier) range, however theoretically it should also work with GEPH and GPCV heater devices, and may work with the GPDH440
+dehumidifier, and any other Goldair heaters or dehumidifiers based on the Tuya platform.

 ---